 In Massachusetts, if you have been injured by a negligent driver, you may be able to obtain financial compensation.
 You may also be able to seek compensation if a family member has suffered a wrongful death in an accident.
-It is important to seek immediate medical treatment and a legal consultation to determine your rights.
+It is important to seek immediate medical treatment and a legal consultation with a Boston bicycle accident lawyer to determine your rights.

 Bicyclists are at a disadvantage on the roads.
 Motor vehicle drivers often do not watch out for them or understand the cyclist's rights under the law.
 When there is an accident, the bicyclist can be expected to sustain the more severe injuries, which can result in substantial medical bills and time away from work.